Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/ingredient.md

 - *Optional 1st argument*: An item ingredient to which this ingredient applies to
 - 2nd argument: A [fluid stack ingredient](../bindings/#fluid-stack-ingredient), the fluid(s) this ingredient matches

-Creates an ingredient of type `tfc:fluid_item` with the fluid ingredient defined by the `fluid` argument and the item ingredient defined by the `delegate` ingredient
+Creates an ingredient of type `tfc:fluid_item` with the fluid ingredient defined by the `fluid` argument and the item ingredient defined by the `delegate` argument

 ### Examples